jameskelly33/Flag-Quiz-MSProject2/testing.md

     * Check that the correct score is displayed.
     * Check that the correct question count and correct answer count is displayed.
     * Check that no error message is displayed when all questions have been answered correctly or when no questions have been answered.
-    * Check that **the correct message** is displayed to the user with the score total and question total.
+    * Check that the  message 'Oh dear...' is displayed to the user when the score is 0.
+    * Check that the  message 'Not bad...' is displayed to the user when incorrect answers are greater than correct answers.
+    * Check that the  message 'Well done...' is displayed to the user when correct answers are greater than incorrect answers.
+    * Check that the  message 'Outstanding...' is displayed to the user when all answers are correct
     * CHeck that error message is displayed when mistakes are made.
     * Check that the error flags displayed match the mistakes made in the quiz.
+    *Check that the save score button is hidden if the user score is 0.
-    **insert screenshot**
+    **insert screenshots**

 6. Buttons
     * Hover over 'Save Score' button to check effect is working.
     * Check that 'Save Score' button launches the save score modal.
     * Hover over 'Play Again' button to check effect is working.
-    * Check that 'Play Again' button takes user back to the homepage.
+    * Check that 'Play Again' button takes user back to the homepage after score has been saved.
-    * **Are you sure you want leave**
+    * Check that if the 'Play Again' button is clicked before score has been saved the quit without saving warning modal appears.

 7. Save Score Modal
     * Check text is clear and readable on multiple device sizes.
-    * Enter name and click 'Save' button to check that the modal closes, the highscore table is displayed showing the user's details are **highlighted** and the save score button is hidden.
+    * Enter name and click 'Save' button to check that the modal closes, the high score table is displayed showing the user's details are highlighted and the save score button is hidden.
-    * Leave name field blank and click 'Save' button to check that the modal closes, the highscore table is displayed and user's details are saved under the name 'Anonymous" and the save score button is hidden.
+    * Leave name field blank and click 'Save' button to check that the modal closes, the high score table is displayed and user's details are saved under the name 'Anonymous" and the save score button is hidden.
-    * **Check that user is unable to save a score of zero.**
-    * Click 'Quit' button to check that user is successfully brought back to the scorepage.
+    * Click 'Quit' button to check that user is successfully brought back to the score page.
-    * Click the 'X' close button on the modal to check that user is successfully brought back to the scorepage.
+    * Click the 'X' close button on the modal to check that user is successfully brought back to the score page.

-8. **High Score Table**
+8. High Score Table
-    * Check that table is displayed once score has been saved and can be read clearly on all relevent device sizes.
+    * Check that table is displayed once score has been saved and can be read clearly on all relevant device sizes.
-    * Check that the last user's score is **both present as well as highlighted** in the table.
+    * Check that the last user's score is present in the table.
+    *C heck that the last user's score and name is highlighted in the table.
     * CHeck that table is arranged from highest score to lowest score after each update.
     * Click on 'Play Again' button to check that it takes user back to the homepage.

-## **Bugs**
+## **Bugs**- **UNFINISHED**

 ### Solved Issues

-1. Flag Size Issues on different devices max heigh max-wdith
+1. Flag Size Issues on different devices max heigh max-width